syncfusion-content/xamarin-docs/Xamarin/Popup/getting-started.md

 # Getting Started with Xamarin Popup (SfPopupLayout)

-This section provides a quick overview for working with the SfPopupLayout for Xamarin.Forms.
+This section provides a quick overview for working with the [Xamarin Popup](https://www.syncfusion.com/xamarin-ui-controls/xamarin-popup) (SfPopupLayout) for Xamarin.Forms.

 ## Assembly deployment